datenstruktur/Paperdb/doc/elasticbf.md

 **Note**: The total memory footprint of the filter unit of the evicted cold reader cannot be less than the memory footprint of a filter unit of the loaded hot reader, and a little more is fine.

 **Note**: A cold reader with only one filter unit cannot be selected, and the false positive rate without a filter unit is not easy to calculate.

+**Note**: We add a lock into multi queue to support multi threads, LevelDB's benchmark is under multi threads.